 History of St. Margaret’s church

-The church is dedicated to St. Margaret of Antioch, virgin and martyr, who was honoured in the Eastern church from an early date, and from the 7th century in the West.
+The church is dedicated to St. Margaret of Antioch, virgin and martyr, who was honoured in the Eastern church as St Marina from an early date, and from the 7th century in the West.
 She is believed to have been martyred during the persecutions of the 4th century but nothing is known for certain about her life.
 Many legends describe her perseverance and suffering in the cause of the Christian faith, which in some respects illustrate a role for women in withstanding injustice.
 The ordeals she suffered are of the most fabulous description, including being swallowed by Satan in the form of a dragon.
 Through her prayers she was released only later to be beheaded.
 This is why her emblem is traditionally in the form of a cross piercing the mouth of a dragon or beast.
 Her feast day is 17th July.
+Please click here to find out about the architectural development of the church.

 The Dedication of St. Margaret